 Deposition of HTO vapor is complicated by the relatively rapid re-emission of tritium from the surface once the plume passes.
 Most of the vapor diffusing into a stand of vegetation will dissolve in water in the leaves.
 A small fraction of the HTO vapor will reach the soil below the vegetation and dissolve in the soil water.
 Deposition will stop as equilibrium is reached between the concentration in the air and that in the leaf or soil water.
 After plume passage, the HTO will diffuse back as vapor into the atmosphere.
-The residence time of HTO in the leaves of vegetation is relatively short while HTO entering the soil water can be sequestered in the system and have a longer residence time.
+The rate of diffusion back into the atmosphere is affected by the canopy temperature and the atmospheric pressure, as these factors affect the vapor pressure at the water surfaces within the canopy.
+The residence time, a measure of the relative re-emission rate of HTO, is shorter in the leaves of vegetation than in the soil where water can be sequestered in the system and have a longer residence time.
 The significance of re-emission will be evaluated as it is affected by residence time.